freistli/TeamsCommunicatorDocs/useguide.md

-3. The login users need to be in the AAD group (create a security group **TeamsCommunicatorGP** if don't have) and be able to get Admin Consent to use the above scopes
+3. The ON-PREM communicator users need to be in the AAD group (create a security group **TeamsCommunicatorGP** if don't have) and be able to get Admin Consent to use the above scopes (either the user has Global Admin role in AAD or Global Admin consent the scopes for the organization)